Mom who lost son to fentanyl says talking to kids about drugs is important

 WICHITA, Kan.
 (KSNW) — Monday is National Fentanyl Prevention and Awareness Day.

-At a round table, area officials talked about the importance of educating kids and others about the dangers and deadliness of the drug.
+At a round table led by Senator Roger Marshall (R-Kan.), area officials talked about the importance of educating kids and others about the dangers and deadliness of the drug.

 All schools in USD 259 have Narcan in case of an overdose.